of Week Home

 All cases are archived on our website.
 To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.

 Thanks to Ashish Bansal, Betsi Cadwaladr University Health Board (North Wales, U.K.), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.

 (1) Our Buyer's Guide - Feature Page for July highlights Imaging / digital / photography, and includes